-If you’re using a free software and aren’t paying for support, chances are support will be minimal or non-existent.
+If you’re using free software and aren’t paying for support, chances are that support will be minimal or non-existent.
 You get what you pay for.
 You might be able to turn to the community for help, but nobody is obliged to help.
-A lot of the time it’s developers working in their free time and out of their own pocket, so if support exists, it is likely to be slower than paid support.
+A lot of the time its developers work in their free time and out of their own pocket, so if support exists, it is likely to be slower than paid support.

 The Value of Open Source Platforms

-We reference WordPress multiple times in this article because it’s a topic important to our business.
-We develop and sell a white label WordPress plugin which takes advantage of many of the pros of open-source.
-We are incredibly biased.
+WordPress is mentioned multiple times in this article because it’s a topic important to our business.
+We develop and sell a white label WordPress plugin that takes advantage of many of the pros of open-source.

 Open source, as a concept and a software development practice, is what makes plugins like our own possible and successful.
 Without the full force of the open-source community behind WordPress, there would be no user base or market for our plugin.
 Open source has given us the opportunity to create, nurture, and grow our very own software product in a much faster and efficient way than is normal.
 Without open-source, our contributions to the software industry and our customers wouldn’t be much more difficult to manage.